spm/spm-docs/docs/tutorials/daiss/beamforming/opm/index.md

 ??? failure "Help!
 The rank has not be estimated correctly!"
     This can occasionally happen if extra denoising steps (such as ICA) have been applied to the data, as the projection out of those components may not make its respective singular value drop to the same extent as HFC or AMM.

-    However we can manually specifiy the rank of the data.
+    However we can manually specify the rank of the data.
 Instead of `clifftrunc` use the `mantrunc` option

     ```matlab
     S.reg = 'mantrunc';